svnesh/svnesh/README.md

 - 👋 Hi, I’m @vignesh
-- 👀 I’m interested in python, machine learning, automation & iot projects
+- 👀 I’m interested in python, node js, react js, automation & iot projects

 <!---
 svnesh/svnesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.